CASFRI/CASFRI/conversion/README.md

 * Must add a new column containing the source filename during loading
   * https://gis.stackexchange.com/questions/22175/how-to-add-field-with-filename-when-merging-shapefiles-with-ogr2ogr
   * http://trac.osgeo.org/gdal/wiki/FAQVector
+* Spatial indexing when loading into PostgreSQL - haven't figured this out yet.

 ## Bash
 * Scripts should be written in Bash so they are useable on clients Linux systems